RSEAA/RSEAA.github.io/volunteering.md

 There is also the ability for people to volunteer as observers and session chairs.
 These roles do not have honorariums associated with them.

-# Expectations of the co-chair
+# Expectations of the Co-Chair

-The expectations of the co-chair are:
+The expectations of the Co-Chairs are:
 1. To represent RSE Asia and RSE AU-NZ to the wider community and to external stakeholders
 2. To guide the organising committee volunteers to a successful RSEAA event
 3. To attend the weekly organising meetings